Center for Risk and Reliability

 Maryland Energy Innovation Institute

 Katrina Groth is an Assistant Professor in Mechanical Engineering at the University of Maryland.
 Dr. Groth is the associate director for research for UMD's Center for Risk and Reliability and the director of the Systems Risk and Reliability Analysis lab (SyRRA).
-Groth’s research focuses on the development of models and computational methods for risk analysis of complex engineering systems.
-Her research blends reliability engineering, probability theory, causality, Bayesian methods, machine learning and cognitive science to provide human-focused insights.
-Groth’s research has enhanced system safety, U.S. policy, and international regulations for applications including hydrogen fuel cell vehicle infrastructure, oil and gas pipelines, commercial aviation, and nuclear power.
+Groth’s research focuses on engineering safer systems through models and computational methods for risk analysis of complex engineering systems.
+Her research blends model-based thinking with computational, data-driven methods, drawing from reliability engineering, probability theory, causal modeling, Bayesian statistics, machine learning and engineering science.
+She is a recognized expert in hydrogen safety, probabilistic / quantitative risk assessment and human reliability analysis.
+Groth’s research has enhanced system safety, U.S. regulations and policy, and international codes and standards for applications including hydrogen fueling stations, natural gas and fuel cell vehicles, oil and natural gas pipelines, commercial aviation, and nuclear power.

 - Ph.D., Reliability Engineering, University of Maryland (2009)

 - M.S., Reliability Engineering, University of Maryland (2008)

 - B.S., Nuclear Engineering, University of Maryland (2004)

 - DOE Hydrogen and Fuel Cells Program R&D Award “for outstanding leadership and technical contribution to hydrogen safety and risk assessment” in Safety, Codes, and Standards, June, 2016

 - Sandia National Laboratories’ Public Good Innovator Award for HyRAM 1.0, May 2016